Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Date Converter](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/DateConverter.png "[Date Converter]")

 This extension is used to map a date attribute to another date attribute of a different format or to a string attribute.
 The destination date format is defined in the configuration.
-Further, modifiers can be defined to change the date by a defined time value.
+Further, additional modifiers can be defined to change the date by a defined time value.

 [comment]: <> (Is that right? destination = string or date?)